 Context

-A Walmart Supercenter holds 15,000 backroom boxes.
-Associates couldn't get to them fast enough — and shelves were going empty.
+A retail supercenter holds 15,000 backroom boxes.
+Associates couldn't inventory them fast enough.

-The existing backroom inventory process consumed nearly twice the labor hours a store had available each week.
+The target was a full scan of every backroom bin once every two weeks.
+At 2:34 per bin, that required 321 labor hours per week — more than most stores had available for scanning alone, and competing with every other backroom task: unloading trucks, stocking shelves, handling freight.
 Completion wasn't behind.
 It was structurally impossible.
 When associates couldn't move fast enough, shelves emptied.
 When the system produced results they couldn't rely on, they stopped trying to use it correctly.
 The tool and the process were failing in tandem.

 System Failure

 Before drawing anything, I designed the research framework: a service blueprint mapping every action, touchpoint, role, emotional state, and failure point across the process.
 Eight problems surfaced.
 Most were contributing factors.
 Two were load-bearing: the process couldn't be completed in the time available, and associates had systematically disengaged from the data.
-A UI refresh wasn't going to fix either.
+The existing tool had a SUS score of 48 — well below the acceptable threshold.
+A UI refresh wasn't going to fix either problem.

 The Reframe